dm4ml/gears/docs/quickstart.md

         return GreetingContext(name=context.name, greeting=context.greeting + " " + reply)
 ```

+When running a `Gear`, Gears will automatically call the `transform` method on the response from the LLM, and then call the `switch` method to determine the next `Gear` to run.
+If `switch` returns `None` or is not implemented, the workflow will end.

 ## Create a History

-A `History` is a class that wraps messages that flow through gears, like a chat history.
+A `History` is an object that wraps messages that flow through gears, like a chat history.
 Simply initialize a `History` object as follows:

 ```python
 from gears import History